aliyazedd/To-Do-app/README To-do.md

 ## Credits

-This app was created by [Your Name].
+This app was created by Aliya Z.

 ## License